 Express Web Application

-As in all other Node.js applications, developers can use the
+As in all other Node.js apps, developers can use the

-package.json file under the root folder to manage the extra Node.js packages required in the application.
+package.json file under the root folder to manage the extra Node.js packages required in the app.

 util directory is a

 logger.js file, which provides a